edisonpapers/lathrops-notes/1/README.md

 Cyclones were found to be do to the a change in the the Electrical Conditions atmosphere that forrest produces quiet equalization & done away with them.
 That whole west which were once plains were now thickly— Tree Cultiv by state.
 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3001/manifest seq="6" right
-<span style="color:red">*X*</span> Electric Loco—1020 miles hours 100 lb rail stone balast electric welded rail with Expansion joint every 200 feet. steel ties with curious arrangement for elasticity.
+<span style="color:red">*X*</span> ==Electric Loco=={description="For Edison’s long-distance electric railway to replace steam locomotives see TAEB 10: 643–44, 763, 891, 911."—1020 miles hours 100 lb rail stone balast electric welded rail with Expansion joint every 200 feet. steel ties with curious arrangement for elasticity.

 Electricity ==direct from=={description="partially obscured"} coal—described in another law